ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 ```

 ## Node views with Vue
-Using Vanilla JavaScript can feel complex, if you are used to work in Vue.
-Good news: You can even use regular Vue components in your node views.
+Using Vanilla JavaScript can feel complex if you are used to work in Vue.
+Good news: You can use regular Vue components in your node views, too.
 There is just a little bit you need to know, but let’s go through this one by one.

 ### Render a Vue component
 Here is what you need to do to render Vue components inside your text editor: